jackfperryjr/firion/README.md

 (Although, not yet complete.)
 ```

-# bestiary
+# monsterAry
 ```
-I've integrated a bestiary application hidden behind chibi Lightning.
+I've integrated a bestiary (monsterAry) application hidden behind chibi Lightning.
 Unlike the chocoDex! it's based on the compendium.
 More of a amalgamation of the two.
 There's currently very few monsters; I'll need to update it!
 ```